juliechristiedata/MindSite_SchoolClosing/README.md

 | Closed | 31               | 23              |
 | Open   | 25               | 18              |

-Below is **Comparing 2.7**, which excludes the three university-affiliated schools.
+Below is **Comparing 2.7**, which excludes the four high-investment-area schools.

 ``` r
 # Median number of incidents across all years